mathieuprog/token-refresh/README.md

 ## How It Works

-When a request fails with a condition that matches `shouldRefresh` (default: 401 status + no `skipAuthRefresh` flag), the library:
+When a request fails with a condition that matches your `shouldRefresh` function, the library:

+0. **Stale-token fast path:** If the 401 came from a request that was sent with an older token than the library currently holds in memory (e.g., you fixed the header or a previous refresh already updated it), the request is retried **once** with the current token — **no refresh call** is made.
 1. **Loop prevention**: Checks if this specific request already attempted a refresh
 2. **Single-flight refresh**: Only one refresh happens at a time, even with concurrent 401s
 3. **Request queuing**: Failed requests are queued while refresh is in progress